mrhrifat/mrhrifat/README.md

 ### Assalamu Alaikum ! 👋

 <p align="justify">
-This is Rakibul Hassan Rifat from Dhaka, Bangladesh.
+This is Rakibul Hassan Rifat from Bangladesh.
 I love programming & software developing .
 But I know simple level programming.
 For improvement myself & my skill, now I am learning web based software development.
 Beside I get prepared to be a competitive programmer and problem solver for being a successful Software Engineer.
 </p>

 <!--